Design & Applied Technology Courses

 #807- INTRODUCTION TO TECHNOLOGY - 2.5 CREDITS

-Introduction to Technology serves as a foundation to future courses in the Design & Applied Technology Department.
-The course is designed to introduce students to technology education through hands-on problem-solving design challenges.
-Emphasis is placed on Structures, Simple Machines and how they impact technological systems.
+Introduction to Technology is a course that studies materials and how they react in different situations.
+YThe course is designed to introduce students to technology education through hands-on problem-solving design challenges.
 Each student is challenged to develop a solution based on research and data collected, using common materials.
 Materials are tested for strength and endurance before being used in the design challenge.
+The materials are subjected to compression, tension and sheering forces to test the suitability of the design.
 Students work independently and collaboratively to solve everyday problems using a variety of common materials.

 This course is designed to challenge students in the operations of the VEX Robot platform as it teaches science, technology, engineering, and mathematics (STEM).
 Students will learn how to use feedback from sensors, applied mathematics and measurement to program their robot to navigate in its environment.
 Students will have the opportunity to complete multiple challenges involving guided research, problem-solving, collaboration, and design documentation by means of an Engineer’s Notebook.
 Students interested in participating on the Robotics Team are encouraged to consider this course.